 Have you been a victim of sexual harassment in the workplace in the past?
 Does this behavior continue?
 Rather than continue to deal with this, hoping the problem goes away, it would be in your best interest to speak up.

-Here are three tips to follow as you report sexual harassment in the workplace:
+Here are a few tips to follow as you report sexual harassment in the workplace:

 - Meet face to face with the person you are reporting the behavior to.
 This could be anybody from a supervisor to a human resources director.
 It doesn’t matter who you are discussing the situation with, it is best to do so in person.
 Leave the telephone and email for other, less important conversations.